pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

 # Tech Degree - Project 2 - the Pagination and Content Filter jQuery plugin

-    this is Project 2, TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 2
+    this is Project 2, part of TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 2

 # SUMMARY:

   Current features

-    for a selected HTML Collecton node
+    for a selected HTML Collection node

       Pagination: